dkhrunov/fullstack-angular-mfe/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

+## Notice

+**In production build MFE will be don`t work correctly, because MfeOutletDirective create component dynamically.**

+The production build runs an optimizer that strips the needed information.
+You could turn off AOT (check the angular.json configuration) and in this case the module and components will be compiled and runtime.
+But still, when built for production, the names of the components will be minified.

 ## Generate an MFE application

 **This project has custom nx generator to automate the creation of MFE applications.**